snap-one/docs-driverworks-knx/source/includes/1_knx_and_control4/_8-adding_the_knx_generic_driver.md

 **Composer Programming and the KNX Generic Driver** One of the main purposes behind providing the KNX Generic driver is to support control of a device without having to write a dedicated driver for that device.
 Using the programming capabilities found in ComposerPro, we can trigger control scenarios based on four KNX based events.
 These events are:

 **Matching Data Received** – This event occurs when the value that is assigned to a specific channel is received from the KNX network.
-For example, we configured Channel 1 with a value of 1.
+For example, we configure Channel 1 with a value of 1.
 When a 1 is received from the KNX network for this channel, this event can be used for programming purposes.

 **Data Sent to KNX** – This event occurs when the data value for a channel is sent to the KNX network from this driver.
 For example, when executing a "Send Channel X Value" action.